Number Line Talk, Tasks, and Practice Pages

 This Number Line Talk targets the following essential concepts and strategies:

-The length of a unit-fraction-bar is defined by the number of equal-length bars that measure a length of 1.
+• The length of a unit-fraction bar is defined by the number of equal-length bars that measure a distance of 1 on the number line.

-The numerator of a fraction is the number of unit-fraction-bars that measure to a given point.
+• The numerator of a fraction is the number of unit-fraction bars that measure from zero to a given point.
+The denominator of that fraction is the number of unit-fraction bars that measure from zero to 1.

-Two numbers that represent the same point on a number line are called equivalent.
+• Two numbers that measure from zero to the same point on a number line are equivalent.

 Conceptual Overview